sahilds1/sahilds1.github.io/content/Learning Notes/dynamics.md

 ```

-Fast and Slow Pointers

-Relative position of two pointers gathers information about the data structure rather than indexing for linked lists where index based access not available
+Fast and Slow Pointers: Relative position of two pointers gathers information about the data structure rather than indexing

 ```
 #876.
 Middle of the Linked List